DucTrung1802/ROS/Instructions/14-ROS-Tools-(2)-ROS-GUI-Development-Tool-(rqt).md

 - Launch This is a GUI plugin of roslaunch, which is useful when we cannot remember the name or composition of roslaunch.

+### Introspection

+- Node Graph: This is a plugin for the graphical view that allows us to check the relationship diagram of the currently running nodes or message flows.

+- Package Graph: This is a plugin for the graphical view that displays the dependencies of the packages.

+- Process Monitor: We can check the PID (Processor ID), CPU usage, memory usage, and number of threads of the currently running nodes.

+### Logging

+- Bag: This is a plugin regarding the ROS data logging.

+- Console: This is a plugin to check the warning and error messages occurring in the nodes in one screen.

+- Logger Level: This is a tool to select a logger, which is responsible for publishing the logs, and set the logger level 9 to publish a specific log such as ‘Debug’, ‘Info’, ‘Warn’, ‘Error’, and ‘Fatal’.
+It is very convenient if ‘Debug’ is selected while debugging process.